 Ingredients for Crispy Carnitas Breakfast Muffins

 The most obvious need will be the crispy carnitas.
-You can use my Instant Pot crispy carnitas recipe or buy them pre-made, it’s totally up to you.
-You can also make my recipe in a crockpot.
+You can use my Ninja Foodi pork tenderloin carnitas (my favorite), low fat chicken carnitas, or buy them pre-made.
+It’s totally up to you.
+You can also make both recipes in a crockpot.

 Either way, you should probably give the carnitas recipe a looksie just for the pairing ideas like cilantro lime cauliflower rice and pan roasted black beans and corn.

 Once you’ve nailed down your carnitas, the remaining ingredients are fairly straightforward.
 I’m a fan of using fat-free mozzarella in most of my recipes, but I’ve opted to go with regular mozzarella since these are so low in fat already.
 If you want to use fat-free and cut a few extra calories, do it to it.
 I’ve included the nutrition breakdown with three different types of shredded mozzarella below.

 You could also include a few whole eggs instead of strictly egg whites if you’d like a bit more fat in your breakfast muffins.

 More Protein Options to Use Instead of Carnitas

 Here’s a handful of bulk protein recipes you might want to play around with: